jke94/TheRazorsEdge/README.md

-# The Razors Edge Project
+# The Razor's Edge Project

 A WPF Applicaction (server) and console application (client) to comunicate using Named Pipes for Network Interprocess Communication.